Lilith (Marvel Comics): The Mother of All Demons

 The demon Lilith is an ancient demon goddess and sorceress.
 She gives birth to demons called the Lilin which have lives of their own, but always remain obedient to their mother.

 Lilith is an immortal who had lived in the city of pre-Cataclysm Atlantis, one of its few survivors.
-Over the centuries, she gave birth to many of her children – (the Lilin) – including Creed, Pilgrim, Fang, Doc, Meatmarket, Skinner, and Nakota.
+Over the centuries, she gave birth to many of her children, the Lilin, including Creed, Pilgrim, Fang, Doc, Meatmarket, Skinner, and Nakota.
 Trapped in the leviathan Tiamat by Atlantean sorcerers, she used her vast magics to influence outside affairs.
 While thus imprisoned, she encountered Danny Ketch's spirit, and then appeared in a vision to Blackout.

 Lilith was finally released from her ancient imprisonment by two unknowing scientist explorers.
 Discovering that her Lilin children had been scattered across the dimensions centuries ago and that many of them were destroyed by the Ghost Rider and Johnny Blaze, she soon made enemies of them.
 She recruited the Lilin and Blackout, and sent Blackout, Creed, and Pilgrim to abduct Johnny Blaze's son, Craig Blaze.
-She sent the Lilin Fang to attack Morbius the Living Vampire.
-She witnessed the Ghost Rider and Johnny Blaze's battle with Steel Vengeance.
-Alongside the Lilin, she abducted Doris Ketch, Jack D'Auria, and Arthur and Stacy Dolan.
-She transformed the Darkholders' ninjas and sent them to kill Victoria Montesi.
-Alongside the Lilin, she battled the Ghost Rider, Johnny Blaze, and the Darkhold Redeemers.
-She then sent the Lilin Skinner to attack the Ghost Rider and Johnny Blaze.
-She then hired the Nightstalkers to kill the Ghost Rider and Johnny Blaze.
-Alongside the Lilin, she again battled the Ghost Rider, Johnny Blaze, Morbius, the Nightstalkers, and the Darkhold Redeemers.